 Abstract:

-Soil water scarcity, nutrient impoverishment, and low hydro-thermal-nutrient use efficiency are critical constraints limiting agricultural sustainability in the dryland loess regions of Northern China.
-This study aimed to evaluate the adaptability and underlying mechanisms of synergistic soil improvement through the combined application of flue gas desulfurization (FGD) gypsum and glutamic acid fermentation by-products (residue and liquid).
-A systematic field plot experiment was conducted in the Jinzhong dryland region, Shanxi Province, during an extremely arid growing season in 2024.
-The experiment comprised seven treatments: a control (CK, without amendment), and two composite amendments applied at three rates (7.5, 15.0, and 22.5 t ha
+A tradeoff is often required between soil reclamation and crop productivity in sustainable agriculture.
+However, the critical constraints have caused soil water scarcity, nutrient impoverishment, and low hydro-thermal-nutrient use efficiency in the dryland loess regions of Northern China.
+This study aimed to evaluate the synergistic soil improvement via the combined application of flue gas desulfurization (FGD) gypsum and glutamic acid fermentation by-products (residue and liquid).
+This study aims to provide theoretical references and technical support for the green productionof maizae in dry plateau areas, the improvement of soil quality, and the efficient and green development of dryland agriculture.
+A systematic plot experiment was conducted in the maize field of Jinzhong dryland region, Shanxi Province, China, during an extremely arid growing season in 2024.
+Seven treatments included: a control (CK, without amendment), and two composite amendments at three rates (7.5, 15.0, and 22.5 t/hm

-−1).
-Amendment-I was formulated with 60% FGDG and 40% glutamic acid residue, while Amendment-II consisted of 60% FGD gypsum and 40% glutamic acid liquid.
-Key soil parameters in the 0–20 cm layer, water-soluble ion compositions, and maize agronomic traits were determined at the harvest stage.
-The results demonstrated that both composite amendments exerted significant modulatory effects on soil water-salt-nutrient dynamics.
-In terms of hydrological properties, Amendment-II exhibited a highly stable water-retention effect(P<0.05), increasing soil water content by 22.9% to 30.3% across all dosages, whereas Amendment-I showed a significant effect (25.6% increase, P<0.05) only at the highest rate (22.5 t ha-1).
-Regarding soil reaction, both amendments significantly mitigated alkalinity(P<0.05), reducing pH values by 0.3 to 0.7 units.
-Specifically, Amendment-I demonstrated a superior acidification potential (0.5–0.7 unit reduction) due to its lower raw pH (2.51) and higher residual mineral acidity.
-Concurrently, soil electrical conductivity (EC) significantly increased from a baseline of 134 μS cm
+2).
+Amendment I was formulated with 60% FGDG and 40% glutamic acid liquid, while Amendment II consisted of 60% FGD gypsum and 40% glutamic acid liquid.
+The parameters were then determined at the harvest stage, including key soil parameters in the 0–20 cm layer, water-soluble ion compositions, and maize agronomic traits.
+The results demonstrated that both composite amendments exerted significant modulating effects on soil water-salt-nutrient dynamics.
+In terms of hydrological properties, Amendment-II exhibited a highly stable water retention (

-42- concentrations reaching 18.5 to 56.0 times the levels found in the CK.
-Nutrient availability was significantly enhanced through the synergistic mechanisms of inorganic structural improvement and organic fertility supplementation.
-Amendment-II showed more pronounced effects on soil organic carbon (SOC) and alkali-hydrolyzable nitrogen (AN), with increments of 47.8%–56.0% and 17.4%–26.7%, respectively.
-Conversely, Amendment-I was more effective in activating available phosphorus (AP), exhibiting dramatic increases of 113.2%–252.0%, likely due to the localized dissolution of mineral phosphates and the chelation effect of organic acids in the fermentation residue.
-Maize grain yield exhibited a distinct dose-dependent response to amendment application.
-Amendment-I achieved a maximum yield increment of 47.0%, significantly outperforming the 30.1% increase recorded for Amendment-II.
-Random Forest modeling identified soil EC, AN, SO
+42- concentrations were 18.5 to 56.0 times those in the CK.
+Nutrient availability was enhanced by the synergistic mechanisms of inorganic structural improvement and organic fertility supplementation.
+Amendment-II shared more pronounced effects on soil organic carbon (SOC) and alkali-hydrolyzable nitrogen (AN), with the increments of 47.8%–56.0% and 17.4%–26.7%, respectively.
+Conversely, Amendment I enhanced 113.2%–252.0% of available phosphorus (AP) in the CK, likely due to the localized dissolution of mineral phosphates and the chelation of organic acids in the fermentation residue.
+Maize grain yield responded dose-dependently to amendment application.
+Amendment I achieved the maximum yield increment of 47.0%, thereby outperforming the 30.1% increase recorded for Amendment II.
+Random Forest modeling was implemented to identify soil EC, with the AN, SO

 42-, Ca